Image Management, LLC Shipping Methods

 - Please verify that the recipient will be stationed at the address long enough to receive the shipment.
-As mentioned, APO/FPO/DPO shipments are delivered to a US central consolidation and then are forwarded to the final destination point.
+As mentioned, APO/FPO/DPO shipments are delivered to a US central consolidation point and then are forwarded to the final destination point.
 This process takes longer than normal shipping.

 - Please notify the recipient of an expected shipment so they will be expecting the shipment and/or pick-up notice.